A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Appendix A. Ordering Algorithms

 \section{\MakeUppercase{Appendix A. Ordering Algorithms}}

 {A\arabic{algorithm}}

 \textbf{A.1.} \textbf{\textit{Additional Details Regarding the Ordering Algorithms Discussed in Section 3}}

 This section provides details on the ``point-wise ordering algorithm 2", the ``measurement-wise ordering algorithm 1", and the ``measurement-wise ordering algorithm 2".
 Additionally, a detailed comparison between the predictive performance of these three methods is provided in contrast to the predictive performance of ``point-wise ordering algorithm 1" presented in Section 3 of this work.
+As a note to the reader: the work of \cite{chen_sparse_2024, schafer_sparse_2021,chen_solving_2021,kang_correlation-based_2023} presents an ordering similar to our ``measurement-wise ordering algorithm 1".

 In measurement-wise ordering algorithm 1, the derivative measurements are grouped separately.
+Therefore, in measurement-wise ordering algorithm 1, all the $0^{\text{th}}$ order derivatives are grouped together, followed by all the $1^{\text{st}}$ order derivatives, then all the $2^{\text{nd}}$ order derivatives are grouped together, followed by the $3^{\text{rd}}$ order derivatives, and finally all the $4^{\text{th}}$ order derivatives are grouped together.
 For better understanding, we illustrate the structure of the covariance matrix that has function value $f(x)$ and its corresponding first-order derivative measurement $\nabla f(x)$ in \fig \ref{fig:K_with_der_measurement_1}.
 The plot shows the structure of the covariance matrix when all the derivative-free measurements, $f$, are ordered first, followed by $\nabla f$, i.e., $\mathbf{F} =[f^{\mathbf{P}(1):\mathbf{P}(N)},\nabla f^{\mathbf{P}(1):\mathbf{P}(N)}]$.
-For exact GP, the ordering should not have any effect on the distribution, as this method simply permutes the same elements within the matrix.
+For Cholesky factorized GP (no sparsification), the ordering should not have any effect on the distribution, as this method simply permutes the same elements within the matrix.

 For this method, we obtain the initial ordering $\mathbf{P}$ using \eq \ref{eq:P_mmd} without any derivative measurements, and then we extend $\mathbf{P}$ to incorporate derivative measurements to obtain $\mathbf{P}^{d}$.
 A subscript $me$–1 is added to $\mathbf{P}^{d}$ to refer to the ordering grouped by the measurement-wise ordering algorithm 1.
 The algorithm to obtain $\mathbf{P}^{d}_{me-1}$ is shown in Algorithm \ref{alg:p_meas}.